Sigma Kappa: Chapters

-Sigma Kappa has 119 collegiate chapters and 110 alumnae chapters.
+Sigma Kappa has 119 collegiate chapters and 98 alumnae chapters.
 The Delta chapter of Boston University is now the oldest existing chapter.
-The Eta Chapter of Illinois Wesleyan University is the longest continuously running chapter.
+The Eta chapter of Illinois Wesleyan University is the longest continuously running chapter.
 In 1984, Colby College banned fraternities and sororities, ensuring that the Alpha chapter will probably never be resurrected.

+Chapter houses

 In 2005, Sigma Kappa's Mu Chapter House at the University of Washington obtained City of Seattle Landmark status, becoming the only sorority or fraternity in Seattle to achieve Historic Landmark status both at the City of Seattle and on the National Historic Register.